CloudCredo/cloudrocker/README.md

 vagrant up --provider virtualbox vagrant ssh
 ```
+Please use the Vagrantfile in the root of this repository.
 All later commands are entered as the vagrant user's shell in the vagrant VM.

 ####Option 2 : Advanced users - Linux only - using a local Docker daemon